Purpose and Objectives

 They may be large enough to rest their heads on the edge of a bed, or small enough to be held and cuddled.
 But mainly, they must be clean, gentle natured, well behaved, and under the complete control of their handlers at all times.

 Initially, all new applicants and their pets will attend one of the group meetings held monthly with the President, Secretary, and Volunteer Coordinator.
-Each applicant will submit completed application forms plus a copy of their driver’s license.
-A video will be shown and applicants will be able to tell a little about themselves and their pets.
+Each applicant will submit completed application forms plus a copy of the Pet Health Certificate.
+A presentation will be shown and applicants will be able to tell a little about themselves and their pets.
 Photos will be taken and there will be a brief walk-through with each applicant and their pet.
-If everything is satisfactory, applicants will be given a copy of the Guidelines and a veterinarian’s pet health examination form.
-Each pet must be taken to a veterinarian together with a stool sample.
+If everything is satisfactory, applicants will be given a copy of the Guidelines and a check list.
+Pets must be taken to a veterinarian, with a stool sample, to have their Pet Health Certificate completed.
 On the reverse side of the health form is a list of about 15 veterinary clinics which provide reduced prices for the volunteer pet’s examinations.
 If the veterinarian is not your regular one, be sure to take a record of the pet’s rabies shot and other inoculations.

 Because of the frail and sensitive nature of many of the residents and patients, a background check will be made of all volunteer applicants.
-Finger prints are not required.
-Background Check Form is not required until submitting your application payment.
+Fingerprints are not required.
+Each applicant that has paid the one-time $75.00 fee will receive an email from the Secretary to complete the background check online.
 All information is strictly confidential.

-When the pet health certificate is submitted and a background check is completed, an evaluator will arrange a meeting with the applicant and pet, at a designated health care center.
+When the background check is completed, an evaluator will arrange a meeting with the applicant and pet, at a designated health care center.
 During that meeting, the guidelines will be reviewed.
 Then, the prospective volunteers will follow an experienced visiting team through the care center for 20 minutes to observe the procedure and become familiar with the facility.
 Next, each new volunteer will visit 6 or 7 residents — with the evaluator along to observe and answer questions.
 During the entire period, the pet and its handling will be carefully observed.
-If all goes well, the new pet is given a Pets on Wheels red logo bandanna and a safety collar-lead and the volunteer is given a name-tag lanyard — whereupon the new volunteer-pet team may begin weekly visits on its own.
-Name tags and T-shirts are provided at the next quarterly volunteer meeting.
+If all goes well, the new pet is given a Pets on wheels red logo bandanna, a 4-foot leash, and the volunteer is given a name-tag lanyard, a tee shirt, and a Certificate stating the team is a volunteer with Pets on Wheels.
+Upon successful completion, the new volunteer-pet team may begin weekly visits on its own.
+Newly certified teams will be introduced at the following General Meeting.
+Details regarding meetings can be found on www.petsonwheelsscottsdale.org.

-On each visit, volunteers are to print clearly, in a special log book located near the reception desk, the date and time entering and leaving the care center, as well as an estimate of the number of meaningful contacts with the residents.
+On each visit, volunteers are to sign in a special logbook located near the reception desk, the date, hours visiting, as well as an estimate of the number of meaningful contacts with the residents.
 This will provide a record of the activity and may become a useful tool for future funding support and awards.

-Also, the policy is to keep the dogs away from each other in the care centers or at meetings.
-Sure, they’ve been tested and they may want to meet — but one may not feel as good about it as the other, on a given day.
+For the safety of your pet and the pets of others, it is our policy to keep pets separated from each other in the care centers or at meetings.
 Should you run into another team on your visit, just head down a different hallway.
 Meet outside later, if need be.

 About Nursing Home Residents

-This program is to bring interest and some periodic comfort to the lives of those who can no longer have pets.
+This program is designed to stimulate interest and bring some periodic comfort to the lives of those who can no longer have pets.
 Not everyone cares for animals, however, and some are even allergic to them.
 Avoid such residents carefully.
 Often, however, some who profess dislike, show greater interest during a later visit.
-The names and/or room numbers of those who are not to be visited by pets may be listed at the front of the visitor’s log book.
+The names and/or room numbers of those who are not to be visited by pets may be listed at the front of the visitor’s logbook.
+Be observant of all signs posted.
 Volunteers and activity directors are responsible for keeping the list current.

 The size of the dog, wishes of the resident, and common sense should be considered as to whether the dog is to stay on the floor, sit or lie on the bed, or be held by the resident or handler.
 Some training techniques will be shown so that medium-sized dogs will learn to stand with their front feet on the edge of a bed, wheelchair, or someone’s knee to be petted.